Attachment in adults: After love

 After the dissolution of important romantic relationships, people usually go through separation anxiety and grieving.
 Grief is a process that leads to the acceptance of loss and usually allows the person to move on.
 During this process, people use different strategies to cope.
 Securely attached individuals tend to look for support, the most effective coping strategy.
 Avoidantly attached individuals tend to devalue the relationship and withdraw.
 Anxiously attached individuals are more likely to use emotionally focused coping strategies and pay more attention to the experienced distress.
 After the end of a relationship, securely attached individuals tend to have less negative overall emotional experiences than insecurely attached individuals.

-The anxious and avoidant attachment has been found to predict interpersonal electronic surveillance (i.e., "Facebook stalking").
+The anxious and avoidant attachment has been found to predict interpersonal electronic surveillance (IES) (i.e., "Facebook stalking").
 Such behavior is positively correlated with commitment, which in turn is correlated with attachment (anxious positively and avoidant negatively).
 As such, internet surveillance of former partners is closely related to attachment.
 However, IES and distress can function as a feedback loop, wherein increased surveillance increases distress and vice versa.
 Though used as a coping mechanism toward distress, it can in fact increase distress in the anxiously attached.